 Examples include building a new structure over an existing parking lot, adding a second story to an existing structure, or similar.

+An engineer licensed in the state of Oregon will need to assess the existing stormwater infrastructure and the new construction and document the facilities’ compliance in writing.
 Refer to HUD Programmatic Opinion appendices or contact NMFS.

 Please keep in mind that a beneficial effect is still an effect under the ESA, so a “no effect” finding is not appropriate for projects that may have wholly beneficial effects.